 Once you integrate workflow management software, you can easily witness the slowdowns and bottlenecks in your process.
 It gives you better insight into your business.

 3. Overload On Top Management

-Micromanagement is a problem in disguise because a lot of managers and team leaders assume they have to micromanage every employee to achieve desired results.
+Micromanagement is a problem in disguise because a lot of managers and team leaders assume they have to micromanage every employee to achieve the desired results.

-Most employees like to take responsibility if given an opportunity and it will also free up time for top-level management to focus on overall organizational growth than managing each individual person.
+Most employees like to take responsibility if given an opportunity and it will also free up time for top-level management to focus on overall organizational growth than managing each person.

 4. Lack of Accountability

 Accountability is what it’s all about because whenever someone does a job they shouldn’t blame any mistakes on another person or team.

 Workflow tools will keep track of each person involved in a project and they are expected to take credit or fix any mistakes if they happen in their vicinity.

 5. Lack of Communication

 In every organization, lack of communication leads to delayed work and errors in tasks completed.